nwtgck/loop-to-tailrec/README.md

 for-to-tailrec
 ==

-Convertor a for-loop to a tail-recursive func
+Convertor a while-loop to a tail-recursive function

 # Demo